b00rg/article-credibility/README.md

 The model is hosted on **Hugging Face** and deployed using **Flask** for the API and **GitHub Pages** for the frontend.

+Please note that as this model was created in collaboration with Quantexa, the trained model weights cannot be provided as they are trained on proprietary Quantexa datasets.

 ## Features
 - **Frontend**: A web page where users can input article text and receive classification results (Credible/Uncredible).
 - **Backend**: A Flask-based API that takes the article text, processes it, and returns the classification.